-You don’t have to leave the city to enjoy the joys of the great outdoors this spring: London is filled with many green spaces and rivers which make for idyllic walking surroundings.
+You don’t have to leave the city to enjoy the joys of the great outdoors this summer: London is filled with many green spaces and rivers which make for idyllic walking surroundings.
 In fact, researchers at the Institute of Transportation and Development Policy have just named it the fifth most walkable city in the world.
 Here we bring you some of the best London walks, offering great views, wildlife and world-class art.

 The Thames Path

 Running from the Cotswolds to London, The Thames Path stretches for 184 miles – so we’re not suggesting you walk the full length.
 There are, however, plenty of spots to jump in and join the route across London, on both the north and south bank of the capital’s most famous waterway.
 One of the best parts is the Putney to Tower Bridge section, which is around 16.5km long, and offers two walking routes.
 The first meanders from Battersea Park through to Southbank, offering views of top London landmarks such as the Houses of Parliament and The London Eye along the way.
 The north route, meanwhile, runs through Hurlingham Park, Chelsea and The Embankment, culminating in front of the dramatic Tower of London. nationaltrail.co.uk